diezcami/admu-notes/[HI165] Rizal and the Emergence of the Philippine Nation/lec-02 Early Filipinos.md

     * Transform regular people into dependent/alipin is more valuable than killing that person [most important commodity]
     * If chiefly class are captured, they were offered for ransom in gold, or as slaves for life
   * Tinguianes fight after their harvest are done (no regular military, just the farmers/workers)
+  * Houses are built high because they do not want to fight with other people
+    * The goal is to escape, not to fight with others
+    * **People**: Most important commodity in the PH
   * **Causes of raids**
     * Unwarranted killing of natives in another town [fight back before more people die and numbers reduce]
-    * Stealing wives
+    * Stealing wives: transformed into alipins
     * Treachery when one goes in a friendly manner to another village trade
   * **How to scare enemies before fighting**
-    * More alliances/ merge with another barangay [Increase numbers]
+    * Have more alliances/ merge with another barangay [Increase numbers]
-    * More weapons
+    * Show you have more weapons
-    * Pintados ("Painted Ones"): Body art/tattoos to scare enemies
+    * **Pintados** ("Painted Ones"): Body art/tattoos to scare enemies
       * Keeps records of battles, death, courage
       * Horizontal lines: Mountains, Curvy lines: Water